MazX0p/ThreatHound/README.md

 - Downloading and updating the Sigma rules daily from the source
 - More then 50 detection rules included
 - support for more then 2300 detection rules for Sigma
-- Support for new sigma rules dynamically and adding it to the detection rules
+- Support for new sigma rules dynamically and adding it to the detection rulest
-- Saving of all the outputs in cvs format
 - Easily add any detection rules you prefer
 - you can add new event log source type in mapping.py easily
 - Sigma Rule Management: Seamlessly manage and process Sigma rules.
   ## V2 Features:
   - Faster!!.
+  - Saving of all the outputs in cvs format with full details.
   - Log Analysis: Analyze logs using custom mappings and filters.
   - User Interface: Intuitive GUI for easy interaction and visualization.
+  - Command Interface: you can use command only.
   - Data Visualization: Graphical representation of data for better insights.
   - Real-Time Analysis: Process and analyze data in real-time.
   - Customization: Easily customizable to suit different cybersecurity needs.